w3f/polkadot-wiki/docs/maintain-guides-validator-community.md

 ## Transparency & Establishing Trust

-Considering the risks involved for both Validators and Nominators, establishing trust is one of the most important factors in building up validator services.
+Considering the risks involved for both Validators and Nominators, establishing trust is one of the most important factors in running quality validator services.

 ### Self Stake